by Gregory James

 “Whatever occurs under the aegis of Washington decision-making is, by definition, noble, beyond the reach of ethical or legal condemnation.
 Mistakes are made, but the ends themselves simply cannot be questioned.
 Some opinion-makers insist that the U.S. represents an entirely new kind of empire, more benign and less exploitative than previous empires.
 It follows that the actions of a benevolent empire demand more flexible criteria for judgment… Those standing in the way of U.S. power often find themselves depicted as impediments to human progress, as enemies of democracy and Western civilization, perhaps even as the reincarnation of Hitler and the Nazis.” ~Carl Boggs, ”The Crimes of Empire – Rogue Superpower and World Domination“

-Any sensible ideology may function correctly in its purest form, but ideologies evolve — or devolve, as it were — and are ultimately manipulated into serving those most adept to the powers of influence and who are predisposed to dominate others — a type of psychopath, who, while perhaps quite cunning, is actually incapable of empathy or compassion, and interested only in feeding an insatiable lust for acquisition at virtually any cost.
+Any sensible ideology may function correctly in its purest form, but ideologies evolve — or devolve, as it were — and are ultimately manipulated into serving those most adept to the powers of influence and who are predisposed to dominate others — a pathology.
+While those afflicted are perhaps quite cunning, they are also unambiguously incapable of empathy or compassion, and interested foremost in feeding an insatiable lust for acquisition — generally at virtually any cost.
 No matter how much wealth or power this type of person acquires, they will always want more — using an ideological Trojan horse to get it.
-These power-hungry “elite” and their constituents will endeavor to influence as many people as possible, and by any divisive means.
+These power-hungry “elite” and their constituents will endeavor to influence as many people as possible, and by any means.
 Whatever the ideology — whether it be religious or secular, political or social, economic or environmental, philosophical or governmental — it carries with it the potential, indeed the practical certainty, of being corrupted.
 In all of human history, but one battle cry sounds consistently: ideology!
 Whosoever controls the ideas of the People, control the People.
-(And some still think Mind Control is the stuff of science-fiction?)
+And some still think Mind Control is the stuff of science-fiction.

 So many compelling books, videos, and seminars are presented these days that preach a good deal of “Truth”, in theory.
 However, what they most often do not present is what to do to Realize that Truth — or they tell you that you’re already “perfect” or “chosen”; or that at some long-predetermined date in the very near future we’ll all be Saved or Enlightened and our problems will just melt away; that all you have to do is this or that simple little exercise or repeat these few peaceful words a few times a day, etc. But most do not outline any real method at all, or they just tell you to “meditate” and you’ll magically become a better person.
 They tell you to avoid anything that causes a negative reaction and to ignore anyone or anything that says otherwise.